The Open Science Monitor of the University of Strasbourg

 Data sources and method

-For the monitor of the University of Strasbourg, the data sources used are the Web of Science, HAL, PubMed and theses.fr.
+For the monitor of the University of Strasbourg, the data sources used are the Web of Science, HAL, PubMed, theses.fr and Works-magnet (this one is used for the datasets).
 Data sources and method follow the University of Lorraine recipe.

 • The first publication year is 2016 (2013 for PhD Theses)